International Standards Organization ISO 15118-2 (Update A)

 Prerequisites

-- Network access to the communication path between EV and charging infrastructure (adjacent network segment or shared WiFi)
+• Network access to the communication path between EV charger and vehicle

 Exploitability